HerrPhil/Puzzles-CountNonDivisible/README.md

 - N is an integer within the range [1..50,000];
 - each element of array A is an integer within the range [1..2 * N].

+# Solutions

+## Naive Solution

+As always, loop through all values and compare to others in the array A for non-divisor;
+this is indicated by a remainder <> 0.

+This is known to be O(n<sup>2</sup>) performance.